 Developing automated software for preprocessing weather station and data logger information

-may facilitate the analysis of epidemiological surveillance, microbiome, across disciplines
+may facilitate the analysis of epidemiological surveillance and microbiome across disciplines

 (Dahl et al., 2023; Nikolauo et al., 2023; Wu et al., 2023 ).
 Traditional spreadsheet

-interfaces pose a challenge when handling data from large complex studies.
-The management and curation of these datasets is time-consuming and error-prone if done by hand.
-In many cases the spreadsheet based interfaces and might not be able to handle an entire dataset at once.
-Automation of these tasks in enhances accuracy and significantly reduces the time and effort required for data handling and management.
+interfaces pose a challenge when handling data from large and complex studies.
+The management and curation of these datasets are time-consuming and error-prone if done by hand.
+In many cases, the spreadsheet-based interfaces might not be able to handle an entire dataset at once.
+Automation of these tasks in HOBOR enhances accuracy and significantly reduces the time and effort required for data handling and management.
 The integration of advanced algorithms and user-friendly software makes it accessible to both experienced researchers and program beginners, addressing the current potential for implementing weather variables in plant pathology and disease ecology for effective management (Garrett et al., 2023).
 To our knowledge, no packages in R are available online for the analysis of weather station and data logger files.
 A graphic user interface for HOBO exists but is incompatible with data postprocessing and data manipulation.

 Package workflow

-The workflow of the package consists of three consecutive steps and seven assisting
+The workflow of the HOBOR package consists of three consecutive steps and seven assisting

 functions:

-– hobinder(): loads multiple CSV files some columns regardless of the order and number of columns from a
+hobinder : loads multiple CSV files some columns regardless of the order and number of columns from a

 single directory: the files must come from the same weather station or data logger model.

-– hobocleaner(): clean duplicate entries and column names format from loaded CSV files, you need to chose the data format e.g., "ymd"
+hobocleaner : clean duplicate entries and column names format from loaded CSV files, need to specify the data format e.g., "ymd"

-– meanhobo(): summmary statistic (min, max, mean, and standard deviation) of the weather variables summarise by time intervals
+meanhobo : summary statistic (min, max, mean, and standard deviation) of the weather variables summarize by time intervals

-– horange(): selects a range of dates
+horange : selects a range of dates

-– hobotime(): aggregates data by time in minutes, hours or days
+hobotime : aggregates data by time in minutes, hours or days

-– impossiblevalues(): shows the maximum and minimum values and displys a number of values
+impossiblevalues : shows the maximum and minimum values and displys a number of values

-– sensorfailures(): detect the sensor failures and impossible values based on specific threshold measurments
+sensorfailures : detect the sensor failures and impossible values based on specific threshold measurements

-– timestamp(): gets an interval snapshot from selected date and time frequency on a range of days
+timestamp : gets an interval snapshot from selected date and time frequency on a range of days

-– calibration(): collect controlled weather data and calculate the variability of HOBO data loggers and based the calibration
+calibration : collect controlled weather data and calculate the variability of HOBO data loggers and base the calibration

-– correction.test(): use the result of the calibration procees to test the accuracy of the data logger by selecting a treshold difference
+correction.test : use the result of the calibration process to test the accuracy of the data logger by selecting a threshold difference

-– correction(): correct the experimental data using the weather variable of interest
+– correction : correct the experimental data using the weather variable of interest

-– horrelation(): display the correlation between variables in plot format
+horrelation : display the correlation between variables in plot format

-– testhobolist(): if calibration() or correction() do not compute, test the list of hobo dataframes checks data viability
+testhobolist : if calibration() or correction() do not compute, test the list of hobo dataframes checks data viability

-– samplingrates(): calculate the total of samples collected custom function for Carson et al., 2024
+samplingrates : calculate the total of samples collected

-– summarybates(): summarises the weather data by sample collection custom function for Carson et al., 2024– hobinder: Load multiple csv files regardless of the order and number of columns from a
+summarybates : summarises the weather data by sample collection

-single directory; the files must come from the same weather station or data logger model.

-– hobocleaner: Averages duplicate entries from the large csv file.

-– meanhobo: Summary statistic (min, max, mean, and standard deviation) for the different

-weather station and data logger sensors

-– hobotime: Allows aggregating your data by minutes, hours, or days.

-– horange: Allows to parse your data by date ranges,

-– impossiblevalues: Identify the min and max values in the data set, the user should

-consider what are the minimum and maximum values for the region.

-– NAsensorfailures: Allows to replace with NAs impossible values in your data set using

-logical statements.

-– timestamp: Select a time and give the same time interval for a select length

-– horrelation: Plot what weather variable correlates among them.

-– hoboplot: Plot weather variable trends.

-2

 Example

-A test dataset is provided with the package.
+A test dataset is provided with the HOBOR package.
 This data set was collected in China